AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/06-Iterate-over-Characters.md

 ```

 # ASCII Table

-Computers can only understand numbers
+**ASCII** stands for American Standard Code for Information Interchange.

-* ASCII code is the numerical representation of a character
+Computers can only understand numbers, so an **ASCII** code is the numerical representation of a character such as 'a' or '@' or an action of some sort.

 |Dec|Hx|Oct|Html|Chr|
 |---|--|---|----|---|